Fliptron/T41_EBTKS_FW_1.0/Commit_Details.md

 -   Add support for "CRTRemote" in CONFIG.TXT
 -   Throttle how much time it can take in main loop(), because it interfered with the logic analyzer

+## Commit \#120 05/13/2021

+Changes:

+-   Add diagnostics to help with debugging EMC support.
+There are two separate, and mutually exclusive diagnostic routines.
+At most 1 can be enabled at compile time by setting ENABLE_TRACE_EMC or ENABLE_TRACE_PTR2 to 1.
+The trace buffer for both of these fill up until full, then stop.
+The contents is dumped with the diagnostic command EMC.
+When the dump is finished, the trace buffer is reset.
+    The tracing for the second function is conditioned on the value of Ptr2 being within a range specified at compile time with EMC_PTR2_TRACE_WINDOW_LOW and EMC_PTR2_TRACE_WINDOW_HIGH.
+It is
+    expected that this trace function will be used together with the BASIC testprogram that exercises the Ptr2 register.
+Currently the program is named PFTEST2, and the companion binary program is named pfemc.bin and must be imported as pfemcbin
+-   Added a diagnostic backdoor path for pfemcbin to access the EBTKS version of Ptr2, even though EBTKS is not the Master EMC.
+The I/O location assigned is 177760
+-   Eventually tracked the EMC functionality bug to an incorrect polarity test of the IFETCH signal
+-   Pre-calculated EMC start and end addresses so that they are not being calculated during the time critical indirect load and stores through the pointer registers.
+Changed the end address to be controlled by information from CONFIG.TXT rather than just the maximum size.
+-   Add ESP32 serial pass-through function for programming the ESP32 using the Serial-Over-USB link to Teensy.
+-   Add linkage to the ESP32 serial pass-through to the diagnostics menu
+-   Re-assign Teensy pins T09 and T10 to ESP_EN and ESP_BOOT respectively,
+    to support programming of ESP32
+-   Add tracking of the 1MB1 Processor (Capricorn) DRP register to the Logic Analyzer.
+Do not expect this to be correct on HP85A, but should be correct on all other Series80 computers that we support, including HP85AEMC